Frequently Asked Questions (FAQ)

 1. How do I report child abuse?

-2. What type of volunteer opportunities do you have?
+2. What types of volunteer opportunities do you have?

-3. How can my group be involved in donations?
+3. How can my group make a donation?

-4. Will you do your education programs in the evening or on weekends?
+4. Will you offer education programs in the evening or on weekends?

 5. What are those babies all about?

-The Baby Think It Over Program is real-life simulation, using computerized infant simulators, to give young people a small sample of what it might be like to take care for an infant over the weekend.
-The CAN Council Great Lakes Bay Region runs the only Baby Think It Over program in Saginaw County.
-65 Infant Simulators are available to the schools on a first come, first serve basis.
-The students receive the infant simulators on Friday and return them on Sunday.
+The Safe Baby program uses computerized infant simulators to give young people a small sample of what it might be like to care for an infant.
+CAN Council runs the area’s the only such program.
+Infant simulators are available to schools on a first come, first served basis.
 The babies will cry to be fed, changed, rocked or burped.
-At the end of this experience, the students get a printed report of how they took care of the infant simulator.
+At the end of the weekend-long experience, the students get a printed report of how well they cared for the infant simulator.

 6. What is CASA?